QI-D/Reminder-App-Project/README.md

 ## About The Project
 <img src="./public/img/SocialReminder.png" alt="showcase">

-The goal of the project is to create a Scoial Reminder app.
+The goal of the project is to create a Social Reminder app.

 Home Page: This a marketing page where we introduce how our website looks like and show what our users have commented.